BananaFruit476/BulkStaircases/README.md

   <td><code>MaxLevelsToSkipPerUse</code></td>
   <td>

 Default `-1`.
-How many levels to skip maximally per use. -1 indicates to restriction.
+How many levels to skip maximally per use. -1 indicates no restriction.

   </td>
 </tr>